flaszlo2000/ask_music_server/readme.md

 - `/maintainer/2f_auth/login`: waits for the special jwt and the two-factor code

 To be able to use this you have to provide an a variable called `INITIAL_WEBHOOKS_2F_URL` in your `.env` file for the first startup or manually add a maintainer admin record with `webhooks_url` field in the project's existing db.
-At startup the program will automatically lookup into the `.env` if the data is not present in the db, then if it finds it in there, will save it into the db.
+At startup the program will automatically lookup into the `.env` if the data is not present in the db, then if it finds it in there, will save it for further use.

+When first started, and there is no maintainer level admin in the db (who could register anyone), the program is going to generate a random user and send it's password to the provided webhook url in the `.env`.